AI Terminal screenshot

 Overview

 The aiTerminal plugin provides an AI-powered terminal interface within Revolution EDA for modifying design JSON files using natural language commands.
-It integrates with various AI models (Claude, Gemini) to allow users to make changes to schematics, symbols, and layouts through conversational requests.
+It integrates with multiple AI models (Claude, Gemini, Mistral, and Amazon Bedrock) to allow users to make changes to schematics, symbols, and layouts through conversational requests.

 Features